MicrosoftDocs/msteams-docs/msteams-platform/concepts/messaging-extensions/create-extensions.md

 Once a user completes entering their input your bot will receive a `composeExtension/submitAction` event with the command id and parameter values set.

-There are three different expected responses to a `submitAction`.
+These are the different expected responses to a `submitAction`.

 ### Task Module response